oos13/legit_or_bit/readme.md

 Download the Legit or bit Folder located in this repo.

 Install any requirements with the `requirements.txt` file.
+You can use your package manager to do so, for example if you have pip you can run the command `pip install -r requirements.txt`

+Additional set-up:
+	- `pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`
+	- `pip install -U pip setuptools wheel`
+	- `python -m spacy download en_core_web_sm`

 Install Ngrok at https://ngrok.com/